nicholaswilde/recipes/docs/ingredients/frosting/cream-cheese-frosting.md

 - 1 food processor
 - 1 medium bowl

+!!! info

     There are two secrets to making perfectly smooth cream cheese frosting with enough body to swirl on a cake or pipe through a pastry bag: Do not overbeat, and use cold - not softened - cream cheese.
 Have the butter, if using it, at room temperature, and sift the confectioners' sugar after measuring.

+!!! info

     Feel free to vary the amount of confectioners' sugar to suit your taste: we have seen recipes with as little as 1 tsp and as much as 1/2 cup sugar per once of cream cheese.

 ## :pencil: Instructions - Food Processor Method